 If the subject of your final essay/annotated bibliography has a Wikipedia page, locating that page, scrolling down to the list of references, and identifying one that might serve as one of your sources.

-Using Google Scholar to locate a potential source.
+Using Google Scholar to locate potential sources.

 Composing an annotation for one of your sources.